Joyable/GitBlind/README.md

 # Git Blind

-A tool to help you review applicants github profile with reduced bias.
+A tool to help you review an applicant’s github profile with reduced bias.

+You can view a live version of this tool at [gitblind.com](http://gitblind.com)

 ## Usage